Return to Previous Page

 Spotted Sandpiper possibly, breeds on local beaches

-Bristle-thighed Curlew not as likely, best chance in May
+Bristle-thighed Curlew not likely, best chance in May

-Red Knot not as likely, best chance in May
+Red Knot not likely, best chance in May

 Semipalmated Sandpiper possibly, best chance in May